piegrh/Supplydrop.NET/README.md

 # Supplydrop.NET

-I always froget to collect the supply drop at webhallen.com, so I created this .NET core application to do it for me.
+I always forget to collect the supply drop at webhallen.com, so I created this .NET core application to do it for me.
 My login credentials are stored in [appsettings.json](appsettings.json).
 Do not steal them!

 ```c